videlalvaro/videlalvaro.github.io/_posts/2011-05-12-rabbitmq-chat-post-mortem.md

 As you can see there, the server was routing more than __5000 messages__ per second using __86MB of RAM__.

 As the time passed I started to get tired since it was around 4:00AM, Sunday morning.
 I took some screenshots of the current broker status, made a small screen cast out of what was happening and went to bed.

-This was the video showcasing the server _load average_, number of routed messages, channels opened to the broker and queues:
+[This is the video showcasing the server](http://vimeo.com/23424752) _load average_, number of routed messages, channels opened to the broker and queues.

-<iframe src="http://player.vimeo.com/video/23424752?title=0&amp;byline=0&amp;portrait=0" width="400" height="300" frameborder="0"></iframe><p><a href="http://vimeo.com/23424752">RabbitMQ Chat</a> from <a href="http://vimeo.com/user1169087">Alvaro Videla</a> on <a href="http://vimeo.com">Vimeo</a>.

 The load average was pretty low.
 The same can be said of the memory used by the broker.
 It seems I was really cheating by using Erlang :D